Bermuda Run, North Carolina

-Bermuda Run is a town in Davie County, North Carolina, United States.
+Bermuda Run is a town in Davie County, North Carolina, located adjacent to southwestern Forsyth County, North Carolina.
 As of the 2020 census, the population of the town was 3,120.
-It was incorporated in 1999 as a fully gated residential community near country clubs and golf courses like the Bermuda Run Country Club, Oak Valley Golf Club, and Tanglewood Park.
-In 2000, the town annexed into neighboring Hillsdale, picking up a commercial district.
-The town rests on the western bank of the Yadkin River along U.S. Route 158 and North Carolina Highway 801.
-Interstate 40 provides express access to Winston-Salem, the town's nearest urban center.
+The town is located on parts of the western bank of the Yadkin River, linking Davie and Forsyth Counties.
+It was incorporated in 1999 as a gated residential community near country clubs and golf courses, including the Bermuda Run Country Club, Oak Valley Golf Club, and Tanglewood Park.
+In 2000, the town annexed into neighboring Hillsdale, which coincided with a "developed" commercial district.
 In 2012, Kinderton Village was voluntarily annexed by the town of Bermuda Run.
 Bermuda Run is considered by the locals to be a mid-high class community and the second-most influential, behind nearby Oak Valley.

 History

 Win-Mock Farm Dairy was listed on the National Register of Historic Places in 2010.

 Geography

 Bermuda Run is located in northeastern Davie County.
 It is bordered to the northeast, across the Yadkin River, by the village of Clemmons in Forsyth County.
 Interstate 40 accesses the town from Exit 180 and leads northeast 13 mi to Winston-Salem and southwest 31 mi to Statesville.
 Mocksville, the Davie County seat, is 11 mi to the southwest via US 158.
+The northern area of the town is included in the Urban Hanes Mall district.

 According to the United States Census Bureau, the town of Bermuda Run has a total area of 4.4 km2, of which 4.3 km2 is land and 0.1 sqkm, or 3.05%, is water.